WillBuik/NecronomiconPropHunt/HowToPlay.md

 Each round, you will play as either a _hunter_ or a _prop_.
 Prop players hide by disguising themselves as inanimate objects ("props").
 Hunters seek.

+The hunters win if they kill all the props.
+The props win if any props are alive when the round timer runs out.

 ## Controls Cheat Sheet